Body of 9 vs. Personality Typing:

 Body of 9, Nature:

 Body of 9 is body-based.
 This is a critical difference between the Body of 9 process and traditional personality typing and classification models.
 Your Natural Number is identified through a physical process that is determined by the natural responses in the way your body moves.
-Body of 9 is primarily a body-based system that secondarily identifies innate strengths, gifts and attributes common to the group of a particular Natural Number.
+Body of 9 is primarily a body-based system that is based on your nature which secondarily identifies innate strengths, gifts and attributes common to the group of a particular Natural Number.
 Personality typing is based on self-reported information about behavior through responses to questions.

 Natural Number versus Personality is more of a Nature versus Nurture comparison.
 Each influences a person’s way of interacting in the world.
 Natural Number is physical, and we are born with it.
 For example, all of the people who have Natural Number 7 can have very different personalities that develop over time from their experiences.
 They may have a variety of results when tested using personality testing instruments.
 However, there are physical attributes that are consistently demonstrated as being specific primarily to Natural Number 7.
 This is true with each of the other nine Natural Numbers.
 These physical attributes are the nature of a Natural Number.
 Over time, nurture can have an impact on the expression of these physical attributes, as well as on your behaviors and needs.